Eschatologue/CM_wiki/docs/option/class-options/sorcerer-metamagic/phb24.md

 ---

-### Heightened Spell :ui-sorc-point: :ui-sorc-point:
+### Heightened Spell :ui-sorc-point::ui-sorc-point:

 When you cast a spell that forces a creature to make a saving throw, you can spend **2 :ui-sorc-point: Sorcery Point(s)** to give one target of the spell **:d20-dis: Disadvantage**{.d20} on saves against the spell.

 ---

-### Quickened Spell :ui-sorc-point: :ui-sorc-point:
+### Quickened Spell :ui-sorc-point::ui-sorc-point:

 When you cast a spell that has a casting time of an action, you can spend **2 :ui-sorc-point: Sorcery Point(s)** to change the casting time to a **:rsc-b: Bonus Action**{.rsc} for this casting.
 You can't modify a spell in this way if you've already cast a level 1+ spell on the current turn, nor can you cast a level 1+ spell on this turn after modifying a spell in this way.